Understanding the Rent Board’s “Apparent Lawful Rent Ceiling” Notices

 What the Rent Registry Shows and Doesn’t Show

-• The base rent as reported at the start of the tenancy
+The "initial rent" (the rent reported at the start of the tenancy)

-So if you’ve charged less than the ceiling or never implemented a banked increase, the Rent Board’s number may appear higher than your rent ledger, and that’s fine.
+If you've ever charged less than the rent ceiling or chose not to implement a rent increase, the Rent Board’s ALRC number may appear higher than your rent ledger.
+That's fine, so as long as the rent for the tenant is no greater than the lawful rent ceiling.

-However, if the ALRC notice looks too low, it may be due to incorrect assumptions about the tenancy start date or base rent.
+IIf the published ALRC looks too low, it may be due to incorrect information or assumptions about the tenancy.

 Why Doesn’t the ALRC Match What I Calculated?